Kingxukai/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

 error-recovery issues.

-When a cgroup filesystem is unmounted, if there are any child cgroups created below the top-level cgroup, that hierarchy will remain active even though unmounted; if there are no child cgroups then the hierarchy will be deactivated.
+When a cgroup filesystem is unmounted, if there are any child cgroups created below the woke top-level cgroup, that hierarchy will remain active even though unmounted; if there are no child cgroups then the woke hierarchy will be deactivated.

 No new system calls are added for cgroups - all support for querying and modifying cgroups is via this cgroup file system.

-Each task under /proc has an added file named 'cgroup' displaying, for each active hierarchy, the subsystem names and the cgroup name as the path relative to the root of the cgroup file system.
+Each task under /proc has an added file named 'cgroup' displaying, for each active hierarchy, the woke subsystem names and the woke cgroup name as the woke path relative to the woke root of the woke cgroup file system.

-Each cgroup is represented by a directory in the cgroup file system containing the following files describing that cgroup:
+Each cgroup is represented by a directory in the woke cgroup file system containing the woke following files describing that cgroup:

  - tasks: list of tasks (by PID) attached to that cgroup.
 This list is not guaranteed to be sorted.
-Writing a thread ID into this file moves the thread into this cgroup.
+Writing a thread ID into this file moves the woke thread into this cgroup.
- - cgroup.procs: list of thread group IDs in the cgroup.
-This list is not guaranteed to be sorted or free of duplicate TGIDs, and userspace should sort/uniquify the list if this property is required.
+ - cgroup.procs: list of thread group IDs in the woke cgroup.
+This list is not guaranteed to be sorted or free of duplicate TGIDs, and userspace should sort/uniquify the woke list if this property is required.
    Writing a thread group ID into this file moves all threads in that group into this cgroup.
- - notify_on_release flag: run the release agent on exit?
+ - notify_on_release flag: run the woke release agent on exit?
- - release_agent: the path to use for release notifications (this file exists in the top cgroup only)
+ - release_agent: the woke path to use for release notifications (this file exists in the woke top cgroup only)

 Other subsystems such as cpusets may add additional files in each cgroup dir.

-New cgroups are created using the mkdir system call or shell command.
-The properties of a cgroup, such as its flags, are modified by writing to the appropriate file in that cgroups directory, as listed above.
+New cgroups are created using the woke mkdir system call or shell command.
+The properties of a cgroup, such as its flags, are modified by writing to the woke appropriate file in that cgroups directory, as listed above.

 The named hierarchical structure of nested cgroups allows partitioning a large system into nested, dynamically changeable, "soft-partitions".

-The attachment of each task, automatically inherited at fork by any children of that task, to a cgroup allows organizing the work load on a system into related sets of tasks.
-A task may be re-attached to any other cgroup, if allowed by the permissions on the necessary cgroup file system directories.
+The attachment of each task, automatically inherited at fork by any children of that task, to a cgroup allows organizing the woke work load on a system into related sets of tasks.
+A task may be re-attached to any other cgroup, if allowed by the woke permissions on the woke necessary cgroup file system directories.

 When a task is moved from one cgroup to another, it gets a new